HIRO-group/HIRO-group.github.io/_posts/research/2020-04-09-cooperative_multirobot_systems.md

 # Methods

+In this work, we propose several competing approaches to the problem of distributed multi-agent RL-based systems.

 ## Value-Decomposition Reinforcement Learning

-We propose that there are several main steps when formulating distributed multi-agent RL-based systems.

 First, one should have a well-defined global system objective that can be expressed as a system-wide reward function.
 It is useful to think of this as the reward function appropriate for centralized RL to succeed at the task (ignoring issues of scalability).
 Moreover, this reward function should capture both the final objective (e.g., target position to which an object should be transported) and task considerations (e.g., not dropping the object during transportation).
 In the context of cooperative tasks, the task considerations often encode the agent-agent interactions in the system (e.g., the two robots need to always be a fixed distance apart).